Jalen Guyton Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- Guyton's 17.2 receiving yards per game in his four matchups against the Broncos are 11.3 fewer than his over/under for Sunday's game.
+- Guyton is averaging 17.2 receiving yards per game in four career matchups against the Broncos, 7.3 fewer than his receiving yards prop bet over/under for Sunday's game (24.5).

 - This week Guyton will face the NFL's sixth-ranked pass defense (226.3 yards allowed per game).

-- With 18 passing TDs conceded this year, the Broncos defense is ranked third in the NFL.
+- With 18 passing TDs conceded this season, the Broncos defense is ranked third in the league.

 Recent Performances

-- Guyton did not have a catch in last week's game against the Texans.
+- Guyton did not record a catch in last week's game against the Texans.

-- In his last three games, Guyton has racked up 32.3 yards per game with two touchdowns, hauling in five passes on five targets.
+- Guyton's five receptions (on five targets) have netted him 97 yards (32.3 ypg) and two touchdowns over his last three outings.

 Guyton's Los Angeles Teammates